 Many nurses see their work as a calling, but the long hours and static wages can still lead to burnout and staff drop-off over time.

-To fill the gap, many hospitals turn to travel nurses, who work temporary contracts at hospitals as needed.
-Traveling nurses tend to make more than staff nurses—in some cases, the equivalent of a staff nurse’s salary in only a few months.1
+To fill the gap, many hospitals turn to travel nurses, who work temporary contracts at different hospitals, as needed.
+Travel nurses tend to make more than staff nurses—in some cases, the equivalent of a staff nurse’s salary in only a few months of work as a travel nurse.1

-For some traveling pediatric nurses, the adventure of traveling across the country is part of what makes travel nursing so rewarding.
-But nurses who enjoy staying close to home may wonder, can you do travel nursing jobs locally?
+For some travel nurses, the adventure of traveling across the country is part of what makes it so rewarding.
+But the same area, many nurses who enjoy staying close to home may wonder, can I work as a travel nurse locally?

-The answer is yes.
-Though it might sound like an oxymoron, you can become a local travel nurse.
+Though it might sound like an oxymoron, but you can become a local travel nurse when working with Host Healthcare.

-Local vs Standard Travel Nursing: Are There Different Requirements?
+Standard vs Local Travel Nursing: Are There Different Requirements?

-Local travel is a great option for clinicians who want to take advantage of the benefits of contract work without going too far from home.
-Though the requirements to become a local travel nurse may vary from agency to agency, at Host Healthcare, a local traveler is anyone whose permanent tax home is less than 50 miles from the facility they are taking an assignment at.
-As a local traveler, you are not eligible for untaxed stipends, which is one of the primary financial benefits of being a full traveler.
+Local travel nursing is a great option for clinicians who want to take advantage of the benefits of contract work without going too far from home.
+Though the requirements to become a local contract travel nurse may vary from agency to agency, at Host Healthcare, local travel nurses are anyone who has a permanent tax home less than 50 miles from the facility they are taking a local contract at.

 What to Expect as a Local Travel Nurse

 So, what is local travel nursing?
-Like general travel nursing, local travel nurses receive short-term contracts to support hospitals in need of more nurses.
-However, with a local travel nursing job, you stay much closer to home.
+Like general travel nursing, local travel nurses work short-term contracts to support hospitals in need of more nurses.
+However, with a local travel nursing job, you stay much closer to your local area.

-While placing geographic restrictions on your travel nursing plans can somewhat filter down the available job opportunities, it can also offer a host of benefits.
+While placing geographic restrictions on your travel nursing plans can somewhat filter down the available job opportunities, it can also offer a fresh career path and a host of benefits.

 Benefits of Local Travel Nursing

-Local travel nursing combines some of the best benefits of staff nursing and travel nursing and into one position.
+Local travel nursing combines some of the best benefits of staff nursing and travel nursing, into one position.

 These benefits include:

-• Staying close to home – If you’ve finally found a house or apartment you love or built a network of close friends and family, you might feel reluctant to start over in a new city.
+• Staying close to home – If you’ve finally found a house or apartment you love or built a network of close friends and family, you might feel reluctant to leave your own city.
 That makes sense—in fact, one study found it can take 100 hours in someone’s company before that person feels like a “real” friend.2 A local travel nursing job offers you career flexibility while letting you stay close to the home and community you’ve built.
-In addition, travel nursing with pets is much more feasible on a local scale.
+In addition, being a travel nurse with a pet is much more feasible as a local travel nurse.

 • Increased family stability– One study found that frequent moves can negatively impact some children’s ability to form high-quality relationships.
 When you’re stressed about moving, it can also affect how much energy you have to devote to parenting.2 If you have children or an older family member in the area who depends on you, local travel nursing allows you to access the career benefits of travel nursing while also continuing to offer your family more stability.